Banana Cream Pudding or Pie Filling

 1/4 tsp salt

-2 tbsp unprocessed cane sugar or sweetener of your choice
+2 tbsp unprocessed cane sugar or sweetener of your choice — When pudding is cooked, you can taste and see if you prefer an additional tablespoon.
+Just add and stir.

 2-3 drops yellow food coloring, opt. — this makes a very authentic-looking vanilla pudding, but the pudding is a nice light color without it.